ShapeGames/Carthage/README.md

 There are multiple options for installing Carthage:

-* **Installer:** Download and run the `Carthage.pkg` file for the latest [release](https://github.com/nsoperations/Carthage/releases), then follow the on-screen instructions.
+* **Installer:** Download and run the `Carthage.pkg` file for the latest [release](https://github.com/ShapeGames/Carthage/releases), then follow the on-screen instructions.
 If you are installing the pkg via CLI, you might need to run `sudo chown -R $(whoami) /usr/local` first.

-* **Homebrew:** You can use [Homebrew](http://brew.sh) and install the `carthage` tool on your system.
-Since this is a fork you need to first tap the forked formula by `brew tap nsoperations/formulas`.
-Then run simply run `brew update` and `brew install -s nsoperations/formulas/carthage`. (note: if you previously installed the binary version of Carthage, you should delete `/Library/Frameworks/CarthageKit.framework`.
-If you installed the official carthage via brew, first remove it via `brew uninstall carthage`).

 * **From source:** If you’d like to run the latest development version (which may be highly unstable or incompatible), simply clone the `master` branch of the repository, then run `make install` or `make prefix_install PREFIX="<INSTALL_DIR>"`.
 Requires Xcode 9.4 (Swift 4.1).